OrbitalT/Lease-Gen/README.md

 Hopefully I think ahead of time and add in the ability to edit the Properties, Offices and Lease data.
 Or Lease generation is switched over the the managment program.

 ### Todo
-1. csv PLEASE!!!!
-(Add, Download, View, Edit) order that needs to be added
+1. CSV | upload csv file with multiple items and have it make all the leases
 2. Garages (Sutton)
-3. Please Wait After Submition
+3. Add submittion loading icon
-4. Issue with loading times
+4. User Login